Sednaya Prison: "Welcome parties"

+Mass executions and extrajudicial killings

-Amnesty International has managed to confirm the names of 375 individuals executed in Sednaya Prison, and while the UN Office of the High Commissioner for Human Rights and Human Rights Watch, suggests that tens of thousands of detainees have died in Sednaya and other government-run detention centers since 2011 as a result of the extermination policies, Amnesty International itself calculates the number of deaths to between 5,000 and 13,000.
+Amnesty International confirmed the names of 375 individuals executed in Sednaya Prison.
+The UN Office of the High Commissioner for Human Rights and Human Rights Watch suggested tens of thousands of detainees had died in Sednaya and other detention centers since 2011 as a result of the extermination policies.
+Amnesty International itself calculates the number of deaths to between 5,000 and 13,000.

-There have repeatedly been reports on inhumane conditions for detainees in Sednaya (as well as other Syrian prisons), ranging from torture and malnutrition to spontaneous executions without fair trials.
+There were repeated reports of inhumane conditions for detainees in Sednaya (and other Syrian prisons), ranging from torture and malnutrition to spontaneous executions without fair trials.

 "Seventy-five per cent of people who go into Sednaya do not come out alive.
 It is a field court, where most 'judges' are from the secret police."